Paddington Arm

-The Paddington Canal or Paddington Arm of the Grand Union Canal is a 13+1/2 mile canal to Paddington in central London, England.
-It runs from the west of the capital at Bull's Bridge in Hayes.
-Little Venice — its only junction — is with the Regent's Canal, London that runs to Limehouse Basin to the east.
-The arm and the two canals it links are fed by water by the Brent Reservoir.
+The Paddington Canal or Paddington Arm (also known as Paddington Branch) of the Grand Union Canal is a 13+1/2 mile canal from Bull's Bridge in Hayes, west London, to Paddington in central London, England.
+Little Venice — its only junction — is with the Regent's Canal to the North, and Limehouse Basin to the east.
+The arm and the two canals it links are fed by water from the Brent Reservoir.
 The Paddington Arm is part of a long pound that stretches for nearly thirty miles.

 History

 Transport and the economy

-The canal was authorised by an Act of April 1795 later called the Grand Junction Canal Act (of which there were three that year).
+The canal was authorised by an act of Parliament of April 1795, later called the Grand Junction Canal (No. 2) Act 1795 (35 Geo.
+3. c.
+43).
 At the time the Industrial Revolution was advanced.
 Promoters saw a purpose in opening a water-transport route between two divergent economies.
 London had many niche industries and global imports added to which from the late 1830s was added almost direct access to the western rail terminus.
 The Midlands had mass-manufactured goods, raw and processed commodities such as coal, bricks, wood, steel and iron and remains the main destination from the western end of this canal.
 It was later extended towards the City of London by construction of the Regent's Canal which ran from a junction at Maida Vale to the River Thames at Limehouse, via the City Road Basin and five others.